Let’s hit the mailbag for this week.

 Great Answers on EFI Facebook Fan Page

-Thank you for everyone that visited the EFI FB Fan Page and answered the question that was up there.
+Thank you to everyone that visited the EFI FB Fan Page and answered the question that was up there.

 There were 44 responses and a lot of great exercise ideas.
 I picked up a few new ones, thank you.